mabaan/Fault-Detection-in-grid-tie-Photovoltaic-Plant-Operation/README.md

 This project explores how supervised learning algorithms can distinguish between normal operation and various fault conditions using readily available sensor data from PV installations.

-## Dataset

-The input data was engineered from real operational data sourced from a PV plant.
-The original dataset is available at [clayton-h-costa/pv_fault_dataset](https://github.com/clayton-h-costa/pv_fault_dataset).

 ### Features

 | Feature | Description |